Skip to content

 Imagine if your new business professionals could create a campaign that sends a series of emails to prospects who expressed an interest in reconsidering their marketing plan in two months?
 The same idea could be applied to the CMO whose revenues dipped in their previous earnings report.
 You can educate and entice these potential clients, and determine their interest based on criteria such as open rate and click rate.

-Our buying behaviors have changed.
+Our buying behaviours have changed.
 While referrals and networking might produce new clients, it isn’t something you can depend on.
 It’s inefficient, and it produces an unstable flow of new business to your organisation — a problem you can solve by investing in and understanding your agency’s data.

 CRM is a tool that organises contacts and your relationship with them.
 CRM does not have to be used exclusively as a sales tool.
 It empowers your sales team immensely - speeds up the sales cycle, derives incredibly rich insights around the sales process (and lead or contact engagement) and thereby empowers a CRM system into a personal asset - a 24/7 sales assistant.